ahoymarcus/nextjs-myjs-tech-blog/articles/information-security-overview-2022-04-05.md

     2.3.
 Non-Repudiation

 ###### Note: another alternative model to the CIA Triad is the Parkerian hexad (Confidentiality, Possession or Control, Integrity, Authenticity, Availability and Utility).

+`[...] requirements may be emphasized differently in various applications.
+For a national defense system, the chief concern may be ensuring the confidentiality of classified information, whereas a funds transfer system may require strong integrity controls.
+The requirements for applications that are connected to external systems will differ from those for applications without such interconnection.
+Thus the specific requirements and controls for information security can vary.
+National Academies of Sciences, Engineering, and Medicine.
+1991.
+Computers at Risk: Safe Computing in the Information Age.
+Washington, DC: The National ` [National Research Concil](https://nap.nationalacademies.org/read/1581/chapter/4#51)

+The document from [National Research Concil](https://nap.nationalacademies.org/read/1581/chapter/4#51) also states ahead that the correct use of the controls should depend much more on the use of the system that on its own kind of system.

+And the document even gives a example where a same kind of publishing system while being used to publish corporate proprietary material, it should have conidentiality as the primary control, but if the same system was publishing laws, then integrity should be the priority.
+And finally, if it was to publish publih daily information, then availability should be the priority.

 ###### Confidentiality